isomerpages/mlaw-corp/news/press-releases/_posts/2023-09-12-post-Singapore Convention Week 2023 Provides Insights into the  Future of Dispute Resolution.md

 ---
-title: Singapore Convention Week 2023 Provides Insights into the  Future of Dispute Resolution
+title: Singapore Convention Week 2023 Provides Insights into the  Future of Dispute Resolution, Attended by More Than 4500 participants
 permalink: /news/press-releases/scweek2023-postevent/
 date: 2023-09-12
 layout: post